There are many reasons why a person might choose to leave the NDIS:

 • In person, by visiting an Early Childhood Partner, Local Area Coordinator or NDIS office in your area.

-You’ll leave the NDIS if you move into a residential aged care service permanently for the first time after you turn 65.
+You must leave the NDIS if you move into a residential aged care service permanently for the first time after you turn 65, or if you start getting home care services permanently for the first time after you turn 65.

-When we say residential aged care services, we mean services funded by the Department of Health’s Aged Care system.
+When we say aged care services, we mean services funded by the Department of Health’s Aged Care system.
+This includes residential aged care and home care services.

 The supports you get in residential aged care can be different from NDIS supports outside aged care facilities.